 Professor & Associate Dean for Graduate and Continuing Medical Education

-I am originally from Atlanta, GA, but NE TN/SW VA has been home since 1992.
-I graduated from Haverford College in Pennsylvania and received my medical degree from Emory University School of Medicine, cum laude.
-After completing my residency and a teaching fellowship at the Medical College of Georgia, I became "a simple country doctor" in Trenton, GA, a town of 1400.
-This experience opened my eyes to the truly sacred nature of being a physician.
-I also recognized that how we teach medicine leaves out critical aspects such as thinking, tolerance and good communication skills!
+Dr. Blackwelder is originally from Atlanta, Georgia, but considers Northeast Tennessee his home.
+He graduated from Haverford College in Pennsylvania and received his medical degree from Emory University School of Medicine, graduating with cum laude honors.
+After completing his residency and teaching fellowship at the Medical College of Georgia, he became "a simple country doctor" in Trenton, Georgia, a town of 1400.
+This experience opened his eyes as to how much fun practicing medicine can be, as well as revealed how bizarrely the medical education system is structured.

-I returned to an academic setting to try to change what I could from within the system.
-I use my practice experiences to fill in gaps left by my traditional allopathic training.
-I am always looking to integrate different healing systems when caring for my patients, and routinely prescribe botanical and allopathic medications, discuss exercise and nutritional issues, explore a person's emotional and spiritual support systems, and refer to other healers, such as a local practitioner of Chinese medicine and Native American healers.
-Moreover, I have greatly enjoyed learning osteopathic techniques here at ETSU.
+Dr. Blackwelder decided to return to an academic setting to try and change what he could from within the system.
+He uses his practice experience to fill in the gaps left by his traditional allopathic training.
+Dr. Blackwelder is always looking to integrate different healing systems when caring for his patients, and routinely prescribes botanical and allopathic medications, discusses exercise and nutritional issues, explores a person's emotional and spiritual support systems, and refers to other healers, such as a local practitioner of Chinese medicine and Native American healers.
+Moreover, he has greatly enjoyed learning osteopathic techniques in Kingsport, Tennessee.

 Pete Bockhorst, D.O.

-Born in Baltimore, Maryland, and raised everywhere else, I have tried to live as many lives as possible.
-Having tried my hand at several trades including culinary and photographic arts, none have suited me as does medicine.
-The opportunity to meld the arts and sciences is too enticing.
-Having finished a brilliant three years in the National Health Service Corps in a rural family medicine setting, teaching is my next move in finding the consummate balance in life.
-Meet Dr. Bockhorst
+Dr. Bockhorst was born in Baltimore, Maryland, and has been raised everywhere else.
+He has tried to live as many lives as possible.
+Having tried his hand at several trades including culinary and photographic arts, none have suited him as does medicine.
+The opportunity to meld the arts and sciences was too enticing for him.
+Having finished a brilliant three years in the National Health Service Corps in a rural family medicine setting, teaching is Dr. Bockhorst's next move in finding the consummate balance in life.

 Mark Brummel, D.O.

-I grew up on a farm in northern Illinois, just outside of the suburban sprawl of Chicago.
-I attended college locally at Northern Illinois University, and medical school at the Chicago College of Osteopathic Medicine.
-While I did enjoy my time moving to progressively more urban environments, I next ventured to the Amish country in Lancaster Pennsylvania for residency training.
-While the training was excellent, I wanted to further develop areas within family medicine I found most interesting, and decided to stay an additional year to complete a faculty development fellowship.
-During this year I dedicated the majority of my time and efforts to sports medicine, inpatient medicine, and osteopathic manipulation.
+Dr. Brummel grew up on a farm in Northern Illinois, just outside of the suburban sprawl of Chicago.
+He attended college locally at Northern Illinois University, and medical school at the Chicago College of Osteopathic Medicine.
+While he enjoyed his time moving to progressively more urban environments, he ventured to the Amish country in Lancaster, Pennsylvania, for residency training.
+While the training was excellent, he wanted to further develop areas within family medicine that he found the most interesting and decided to stay an additional year to complete a faculty development fellowship.
+During this year, he dedicated most of his time and efforts to sports medicine, inpatient medicine, and osteopathic manipulation.

-The next step in my journey began with my wife looking for a graduate school to attend and ended with us both finding a wonderful opportunity to grow and live in the Appalachian Highlands.
-We have enjoyed the outdoor activities, the beautiful weather and the excellent education for our children.
-Please feel free to contact me to discuss sports, outdoor activities, food, sustainable living, or anything you are interested in.
+The next step in Dr. Brummel's journey began with his wife looking for a graduate school to attend and ended with them both finding a wonderful opportunity to grow and live in the Appalachian Highlands.
+They've enjoyed the outdoor activities, the beautiful weather, and the excellent education for their children.
+Dr. Brummel encourages prospective residents to contact him to discuss sports, outdoor activities, food, sustainable living, or anything you might be interested in.

 Greg Cooper, M.D.